hathibelagal-dev/ARPNC/README.md

 ok
 ```

 If you use the REPL, you don't have to say `print`.
-And in that mode, you also have the option to just hit **enter** after every input, just like the old calculators.
+And in that mode, you also have the option to just hit **enter** after every input, just the way you did while using those old calculators.
 Use the word `quit` to end the session.
 Here's a sample session:

 ```
 Welcome to ARPNC v0.9